The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Technology transfer

 \section{Technology transfer}

-This section of our paper is devoted to the kind of technology transfer which took place at the Institut Henri Poincar\'e after its foundation to promote new statistical methods and to try to recover techniques which had existed for a long time abroad without being known in France.
-We have already evoked in the previous section how the country lagged behind on these questions when compared to the Anglo-Saxon of German worlds.
-Besides, the latter included countries not properly speaking Germanic, but which had received considerable influence from German mathematics and statistics, such as Italy for example.
-We will also try to emphasize the role played by Borel to improve this situation - not the least via the creation of the IHP.
+We have already evoked in the previous section how France lagged behind on statistical methods when compared to other countries.
+We shall try to emphasize the role played by Borel to improve this situation - not the least via the creation of the IHP.

+{\red It seems there was a convergence of view between Borel, Darmois and Fr\'echet concerning the statisticians whose works had to be presented at the IHP.
+In 1933 a volume of Borel's great {\it Treaty of calculus of probability and its application} was published by Risser and Traynard (\cite{RisserTraynard1933}) - the only one whose title included the words {\it Statistique Math\'ematique}.
+Most of the material of the conferences on statistics at the IHP during those years were included in the book.
+The American mathematician Edward Lewis Dodd, whom Aldrich claim to be one of the most influent American statisticians of the time (\cite{Aldrich2007}), wrote a review for the American Mathematical Society where he underlined the up-to-date treatment of mathematical statistics by Risser and Traynard (\cite{Dodd1934}).}